Golden State Valkyries' Natalie Nakase named WNBA Coach of the Year after reaching playoffs

 Lacob, also owner of the NBA's Golden State Warriors, said he realized Nakase was the right choice from the first time he sat down with her over brunch in Las Vegas last year during summer league.

-Lacob had three finalists at that point, but with Nakase he just knew.
+Lacob had three finalists at that point, but with Nakase, an assistant with the Aces, he just knew.

 “I knew right then and there, 100%,” Lacob said.
 “I was sold, done, deal done.
 I loved her personality.
 First of all I knew about her a lot because we had known of her for a long time.
 She was with the Clippers for 10 years, so we knew we liked her.
 We were trying to bring her here many years ago in another capacity on the Warriors side. ...
 She's a fireball.
 I love her story, I love her style, I love her intensity.
 She's fantastic."